 § 2015.5 Certification or declaration under penalty of perjury.

-Whenever, under any law of this state ... any matter is required or permited to be supported, evidenced, established, or proved by the sworn statement, declaration, verification, certicate, oath, or affidavit, in writing of the person making same (other than deposition, or an oath of office, an oath required to be taken before a specified official other than notary public), such a matter may like force and effect be ... proved by the unsworn statement, declaration, verification, or certificate, in writing of such person ...
+Whenever under any law of this state ... any matter is required or permitted to be supported, evidenced, established, or proved by the sworn statement, declaration, verification, certificate, oath, or affidavit, in writing of the person making same (other than deposition, or an oath of office, an oath required to be taken before a specified official other than notary public), such a matter may like force and effect be ... proved by the unsworn statement, declaration, verification, or certificate, in writing of such person ...
 The certificate or declaration may be in substantially the following form:

 (a) If executed within this state:

 "I certify (or declare) under penalty of perjury that the foregoing is true and correct: (Date and Place) (Signature)"

 (b) If executed ... within or without this state: